lightelligence-io/docs/content/en/devices/reporting-getting-started.md

 	| Out    | GPIO Pin 4   |
 	| GND    | Ground       |

-2. Under [github.com/ounis/raspberry-pi-device-onboarding](https://github.com/ounis/raspberry-pi-device-onboarding), download the `install_presence.sh` Bash script.
+2. Under [github.com/lightelligence-io/scripts](https://github.com/lightelligence-io/scripts), download the [`install_motion-sensor.sh`](github.com/lightelligence-io/scripts/install_motion-sensor.sh) Bash script.

 	The script does the following:

-	* Prompt you to enter your authentication token.
+	* Prompt you to enter your API token.
 	* Prompt you to enter the tenant name or ID.
 	* Create a device in the OLT platform and a corresponding device type.
 	* Generate a device key